 Today's world is noisy.
 We are constantly surrounded by lots of different noises (especially in big cities - traffic, working machines, horns, etc.) and sounds (music through headphones, concerts, club parties).
 Hearing damage can affect each of us, but are we aware of it?

 Irreversible hearing loss may be caused by both constant exposure to loud sounds (85 dB and higher) and one-time exposure to thunderous sounds (120 dB and higher).

 We can observe hearing loss when a person has diminished sensitivity to the sounds audible for a regular person.
 The severity of hearing damage is categorized according to the increase in volume above the standard level of its detection.
 An audiogram is a basic examination that allows us o estimate the hearing condition.
 It is a graph of the minimal noticeable sound level throughout the hearing frequency range (frequency versus amplitude) run by an audiologist.

 There are two types of hearing loss:

 Temporary hearing loss (Temporary threshold shift) - reversible.
 It is a reduced sensitivity to sound over a wide frequency range.
-It might occur suddenly after exposure to a high level of sound - brief like an explosion, gunshot, jet engine or longer: rock concert, nightclub party session.
-Hearing recovery to pre-noise level after that kind of incident usually takes 24 hours, but may take up even to a week.
-People who experienced temporary threshold shift may often also experience temporary tinnitus (ringing, buzzing, hissing - hearing sounds without their external source).
+It might occur suddenly after exposure to a high level of sound - brief, like an explosion, gunshot, jet engine, or longer: rock concert, nightclub party session.
+Hearing recovery to pre-noise level after that kind of incident usually takes 24 hours but may take up to a week.
+People who experience temporary threshold shift may often also experience temporary tinnitus (ringing, buzzing, hissing - hearing sounds without their external source).

 - Tinnitus (as mentioned above)